 AHRQ PSNet was launched in April 2005.
 AHRQ PSNet is dedicated to the memory of Dr. Daniel Stryer, the Director of AHRQ's Center for Quality Improvement and Patient Safety, who died at age 41 in May 2005.

-AHRQ PSNet and AHRQ WebM&M are funded by the Agency for Healthcare Research and Quality and edited by a team at the University of California, San Francisco, with the technical support of Silverchair.
+AHRQ PSNet and AHRQ WebM&M are funded by the Agency for Healthcare Research and Quality and edited by a team at the University of California, Davis, and IMPAQ International, LLC., with the technical support of Pantheon.
 A Technical Expert/Advisory Panel, comprised of experts in patient safety, health care quality, and clinical disciplines, guide the editorial team.

 AHRQ PSNet Collection

 The AHRQ PSNet Collection comprises an extensive selection of resources relevant to the patient safety community.
 These resources come in a variety of formats, including literature, research, tools, and Web sites.
 Resources are identified using the National Library of Medicine’s Medline database, various news and content aggregators, and the expertise of the AHRQ PSNet editorial and technical teams.
 Items are selected for inclusion on the site according to the following criteria:

 - They support a multidisciplinary, "systems" approach to minimizing errors in health care.

 - They come from a wide range of disciplines and sources, including clinical medicine, health care administration, engineering, general sciences, psychology, equipment and facility design, policy, law, and lay press.

 - They have been authored and/or sponsored by a credible source.
 The organization is an established entity and individuals have credentials that illustrate appropriate background.

 - They are of interest to the patient safety community at large, both expert and novice.